 One of the ways companies raise capital is by issuing shares, or stock, for sale.
-Companies can use profits to re-purchase and retire some of their stocks.
-Taking shares off the table increases the value of remaining shares or stocks held by company investors.
-Investors include a wide range of people-among them, individual buyers, retirees, public employees and service workers, and anyone with 401k and mutual fund accounts-who collectively own the company.
-Investors will profit in this case if they cash out and sell their shares.
-Buying back stocks is common across many industries:
+They basically divvy their company up into a number of smaller pieces and let the public purchase those individual shares.
+When companies announce buy-back programs, they are committing to re-purchasing and retiring some number of company shares.
+Taking shares off the table this way increases the value of any remaining shares held by public company investors.
+Investors include a wide range of people-among them, individual buyers, retirees, public employees and service workers, and anyone with 401k and mutual fund accounts.
+Investors will see their company shares increase in value as a result of stock buy-back programs, but they will only realize those gains if they choose to cash out and sell their shares.
+Buying back stocks is very common across industries:

-- Tesla CEO Elon Musk indicated in the company's Q3 2022 earnings call that a stock buyback program is being considered. - In October, Visa announced a \$12 billion buyback program. - Texas Instruments is spending \$15 billion to repurchase company shares per a September announcement. - Johnson & Johnson announced in September that it will launch a \$5 billion buyback program. - Alphabet (Google's parent company) announced in April that its board of directors authorized \$70 billion in share repurchases.

-- Apple's board of directors in April approved a boost to their buyback program totaling \$90 billion. - HSBC, one of the largest banking and financial services institutions in the world, announced the launch of a \$1 billion share buyback plan in May.
+- UPS (the United Parcel Service) just announced (on January 31) a \$5 billion stock buy-back program. - Walmart announced a \$20 billion buy-back program in November. - In the last two months of 2022, multi-million and multi-billion buyback programs were announced by Monster Beverage Corporation, Marriott International, Hilton, Fox Corporation, Kellogg Company and many more. - In October, Visa announced a \$12 billion buyback program. - Texas Instruments is spending \$15 billion to repurchase company shares per a September announcement. - Johnson & Johnson announced in September that it will launch a \$5 billion buyback program. - Alphabet (Google's parent company) announced in April that its board of directors authorized \$70 billion in share repurchases. - Apple's board of directors in April approved a boost to their buyback program totaling \$90 billion.